opencog/atomese-simd/README.md

 non-trivial exercise for testing and guiding the Atomese sensori-motor interfaces.

-At the narrowest level, the interfaces here simply move vectors to and from GPUs and invoke GPU kernels to perform processing on them.
-More broadly, the interfaces here explore some of the more complex APIs commonly used by major systems to communicate data across channels and process it on remote servers (such as GPUs).
+The interfaces here simply move vectors to and from GPUs and invoke GPU kernels to perform processing on them.
+Perhaps high-level interfaces will be added in the future; they're not here in this prototype.

-The effort here attempts to find a balance between abstract mathematical theory and a practical, usable interface.
+The main effort is to find a balance between abstract mathematical theory and a practical, usable interface.
 The generic Atomese sensorimotor research is being done in the hopes of discovering generic abstractions that symbolic (and neuro-symbolic) AI subsystems can use.
 If you are a human programmer, you have a zilllion-and-one choices for programming languages and APIs that allow you to hack up